louie62001/MyReads/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Contributing

+This repository is the starter code for _all_ Udacity students.
+Therefore, we most likely will not accept pull requests.

+For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).